 With massive advancement in technology worldwide and an intense period of development domestically, Iceland entered the modern world as an independent nation.
 Though its island status prevented the full effects of globalisation from taking hold, it was and is heavily affected by an increasingly connected planet.

 With more universities and opportunities in industries outside of fishing and agriculture, Iceland found that it needed immigration to fill gaps in the work market.
 This became much easier for those seeking to move to Iceland when the nation joined the EEA in 1994, and even more so when the Schengen Agreement came into effect in 1995.

 The majority of these newcomers arrived from Poland; many British, Lithuanian, Latvian, Danish and German also emigrated over.
-It was not just within Europe, however, where the newcomers were arriving from.
-Iceland began to have large Filipino and Thai communities, as well as a number arriving from North America and other parts of Asia.
+The newcomers, however, were not only arriving from Europe.
+Iceland gradually began to be blessed with large Filipino and Thai communities, as well as a number of people arriving from North America and other parts of Asia.

-By the time the US base at Keflavík closed in 2006, therefore, Icelanders had become a diverse group of people, with roots stretching around the globe.
+By the time the US base at Keflavík closed in 2006, therefore, Icelanders had become a diverse group of people, with roots from around the globe.

 Immigration to Iceland has increased more and more since the tourist industry has bloomed, particularly since 2010 (when the eruption of Eyjafjallajökull drew international attention to the island).
 As such, companies have had to hire many people from abroad to meet the demands of the exploding market, and many of them have chosen to settle and remain here.

 Currently in Iceland, six percent of the population is born abroad, and about ten percent are considered first or second generation immigrants.
 First generation immigrants are set to represent fifteen percent of the population by 2030.
 The country has thus come a long way from telling its young women to ‘protect the bloodline’, and is now accepting newcomers from across the globe.